ccallawa/alyvix_doc/alyvix_designer.rst

      a "Main" component as the head of a group, but otherwise the same?
    * Should we call the capture lines "guide lines", "crosshair", something else?
    * Link to the simple how-to for Designer when ready
+   * Fill in unknown details in the CLI options section